 Skip to Content

-Best London Easter Activities 2023
+The Best London Easter Activities 2024

-The weather is getting warm(-ish) again and it’s nearly one of our favourite times of year – Easter in London!
+The weather is getting warm(-ish) again, and it’s nearly one of our favourite times of year – Easter in London!

-Easter in London is a special time of year, filled with springtime festivities and fun activities for all ages.
+Easter in London is a special time of year, filled with many springtime festivities and fun activities for all ages.

-There will be plenty of time for these Easter activities in London over the double bank holiday – we get four whole days off between Good Friday and Easter Monday, so be sure to make the most of it!
+There will be plenty of time for these Easter activities in London over the double bank holiday – we get four whole days off between Good Friday and Easter Monday, so be sure to make the most of it.

-Things to do in London at Easter 2023
+Things to do in London at Easter 2024

 If you’re spending Easter weekend in London, remember to never rely on sunshine!
 With my list of Easter activities for kids in London, you’ll be prepared for fun, come rain or shine.